speasley/jquery.occasions/README.md

 ###sect

 This will give you additional occasions specific to the provided religious sect.
-In the event of a date overlap, these will trump the standard occasions.
-Currently, only 'Christian' is supported.
+'Christian' and 'Pasta' are provided.

 ```
-$('#logo').occasions({sect:'Christian'});
+$('#logo').occasions({sect:'pasta'}); //requires pasta.json
 ```

 ###onSuccess callback